Kassi Manlan

-Dr. Kassi Manlan (1 December 1947 – November 20, 2001) was a World Health Organization representative who was assassinated in Burundi in 2001.
+Kassi Manlan (1 December 1947 – November 20, 2001) was a World Health Organization representative who was assassinated in Burundi in 2001.

 Career

 Manlan was a citizen of Côte d'Ivoire, but he resided in Bujumbura, Burundi at the time of his assassination.
 He had earned a Doctorate of Medicine specializing in hepato-gastroenterology.
 From 1972 to 1995, he taught at the Faculty of Medicine in Abidjan.
 During his career, he supervised about 40 doctoral theses in medicine, wrote over fifty medical articles/reports, helped train many doctors, and served as a senior physician in several hospitals.
 He was a consultant for the World Health Organization (WHO), and joined the organization in 1995.
 From 1998 to 2001, he was responsible for the Development of Human Resources for Health unit in the World Health Organization Regional Office for Africa.
 In 2001, three months before his death, he assumed the post of World Health Organization Representative in Burundi.